0xENDER/MySchoolProject/README.md

 ## Apps Distribution

-> if you're on windows, use the *Windows Subsystem for Linux* to execute this file.
+> if you're on Windows, use the *Windows Subsystem for Linux* to execute this file.

 To make all the production-ready versions of the codebase, use the `./build` file.